Gerry33/IPCameraServer/README.md

 # IPCameraServer
-Provides a serverJAVA for IP- cameras.
+Provides a JAVA server for IP- cameras.
 Suitable for running on NAS or small systems (ODROID, Raspberry, Banana PI,  ...) due to low ressource demand.

 ## Features
  - Receives pictures, videos from any IP- camera (via FTP)